nithya-kumar/CSC510_F17_Project/REPORT.md

 Building this bot overall helped us to understand how to approach a problem and critically break down the problem into different stages, focus on one stage at a time and implement it in an orderly manner.
 Scheduling and keeping track of the tasks and assigning different tasks helped us all to efficiently work on our project as well as manage time.

-## <a name="scope"></a>Limitations and future work ***
+## <a name="scope"></a>Limitations and future work

-Scope and Limitations?
+**Limitations**
+* Bot does not cover all the necessary usecases of Scrum cycle
+**Future work**

-For **future work** we could add more user information and integrate more api services to our project like a scrum interface and other api's to generate a more intelligent report.
-We could also extend it to more functionalities based on different user, their taska and project requirements.
+* Integrate more API services like a scrum interface and other APIs to generate intelligent report
+* Extend the bot to perform functionalities based on different user, their tasks and project requirements

 ## <a name="video"></a>Video Presentation

-The link to our video presentation can be found [here]()
+The link to our video presentation can be found [here](https://youtu.be/giLOVAG2xHg)